-This part 1 of a 5-part series, Pollution’s mental toll: How air, water and climate change shape our mental health
+This story was originally published on November 18, 2021.
+It is part 1 of a 5-part series, Pollution’s mental toll: How air, water and climate change shape our mental health

 Mahitha Ramachandran, a junior at Fox Chapel Area High School, is only 16 years old but she’s already spent years worrying about climate change.